bajracha71/CodingChallenges/CrackingCodingInterview/README.md

 2.6 Given a circular linked list, implement an algorith which returns the node at the beginning of the loop.

 2.7 Implement a function to check if a linked list is a palindrome

+## Stacks and Queues

+3.1 Describe how you could use a single array to implement three stacks (TODO)

+3.2 How would you design a stack which, in addition to push and pop, also has a function min which returns the minimum element?
+Push, pop and min should all operate in O(1) time.